-With iCloud it’s important to note that you’re provided with only 5GB free space that will not be enough on the long run, if you’re looking for more storage space you’d have to purchase some online.
+With iCloud, it’s important to note that you’re provided with only 5GB of free space which will not be enough in the long run if you’re looking for more storage space you’d have to purchase some online.

 Having multiple backups across platforms and devices increases your chances of never losing any important data you might need in the near or distant future.

-Backing up an iPhone is easy because there are quite a few ways by which you can, you also don’t need an Apple device or access to iCloud to do so.
+Backing up an iPhone is easy but there are quite a few ways by which you can, you also don’t need an Apple device or access to iCloud to do so.